-The Company generally leases retail facilities for store locations, distribution centers, office space and equipment and accounts for these leases as operating leases.
-The Company accounts for one retail store lease and certain equipment leases as finance leases.
+We generally lease retail facilities for store locations, distribution centers, office space and equipment and account for these leases as operating leases.
+We account for one retail store lease and certain equipment leases as finance leases.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; lease expense for these leases is recognized on a straight-line basis over the lease term.
-The Company accounts for lease components (e.g., fixed payments including rent, real estate taxes and insurance costs) separately from the non-lease components (e.g., common-area maintenance costs).
+We account for lease components (e.g., fixed payments including rent, real estate taxes and insurance costs) separately from the non-lease components (e.g., common-area maintenance costs).

-Leases for 16 store locations and one warehouse location relate to property controlled by related parties.
-The ROU asset and lease liability related to these properties was \$46.3 million and \$50.4 million, respectively.
-As of March 30, 2019, the Company had executed leases for 43 store locations that it had not yet taken possession of with total undiscounted future lease payments of \$224.1 million over approximately 15 years.
+Leases for 16 of our store locations and one warehouse location are controlled by related parties.
+As of June 29, 2019, the ROU asset and lease liability related to these properties was \$45.6 million and \$49.9 million, respectively.
+As of June 29, 2019, we had executed leases for 33 store locations that we had not yet taken possession of with total undiscounted future lease payments of \$196.5 million over approximately 15 years.

-The Company's lease terms may include options to extend the lease when the Company is reasonably certain that it will exercise such options.
-Based upon our initial investment in store leasehold improvements, the Company utilizes an initial reasonably certain lease life of 15 years.
+Our lease terms may include options to extend the lease when we are reasonably certain that we will exercise such options.
+Based upon our initial investment in store leasehold improvements, we utilize an initial reasonably certain lease life of 15 years.
 Most leases include one or more options to renew, with renewal terms that can extend the lease term from one to 5 years or more.
-The Company's leases do not include any material residual value guarantees or material restrictive covenants.
-The Company also has non-cancelable subleases with unrelated third parties with future minimum rental receipts as of March 30, 2019 totaling \$4.1 million ending in various years through 2024, and as of December 29, 2018 totaling \$3.6 million ending in various years through 2023, which have not been deducted from the future minimum payments.
+Our leases do not include any material residual value guarantees or material restrictive covenants.
+We also have non-cancelable subleases with unrelated third parties with future minimum rental receipts as of December 29, 2018 totaling \$3.6 million ending in various years through 2023, and as of June 29, 2019 totaling \$2.6 million ending in various years through 2024, which have not been deducted from the future minimum payments.

-The balance sheet classification of our right-of-use assets and lease liabilities as of March 30, 2019 was as follows (in thousands):
+The balance sheet classification of our right-of-use assets and lease liabilities as of June 29, 2019 was as follows (in thousands):